Moonwalk (dance)

 The moonwalk, or backslide, is a popping dance move in which the performer glides backwards but their body actions suggest forward motion.
 It became popular around the world when American singer Michael Jackson performed the move during the performance of "Billie Jean" on Motown 25: Yesterday, Today, Forever, which was broadcast in 1983; he later incorporated it in tours and live performances.
-Jackson has been credited as renaming the "backslide" to the moonwalk and it became his signature move.
+Jackson has been credited as renaming the "backslide" as the moonwalk and it became his signature move.
+The moonwalk existed for decades before it had that name: Cab Calloway called it "the buzz"; California's black dancers called it the backslide; tap dancers, a skate; and the French mime artist Marcel Marceau called it "walking against the wind."

 History

 Early use

 Holman (2004) identified early evidence for the moonwalk in a statement made by Arthur Marshall, who was an African American composer of ragtime music.
 Marshall stated, "If a guy could really do it, he sometimes looked as if he was being towed around on ice skates.
 The performer moves forward without appearing to move his feet at all by manipulating his toes and heels rapidly."

 Holman also states: "A dance that appeared around the turn of the century in Black minstrel shows called Stepping on the Puppy's Tail also had an amazing resemblance to the moon walk.
 Stepping on the Puppy's Tail was described as moving each foot alternately backwards 'like a horse pawing the ground.'"